 - 11.3.1.
-The following negotiable instrument is accepted and will be construed as cash, credit cards, debit cards, direct deposits, and electronic funds transfers. - 11.3.2.
-Every payment received by a cashier or other authorised officer charged with the receipt of money shall be acknowledged by the issuing a sequentially numbered official receipt of receipt book or computer-generated receipt. - 11.3.3.
+The following negotiable instrument is accepted and will be construed as cash, Postal orders, bank cheques, cards, bank guarantee cheques, credit cards, debit cards, direct deposits, and electronic funds transfers. - 11.3.2.
+Every payment received by a cashier or other authorised officer charged with the receipt of money shall be acknowledged by the issuing a sequentially numbered official receipt of receipt book or computer generated receipt. - 11.3.3.
 All cashier banking batches and or shifts must be closed at least on a daily basis and be deposited promptly in the municipality primary bank account. - 11.3.4.
 Receipt cancelled during collection should be attached on the end of shift form or be written with a detailed explanation thereof.